tfitzpat/accellera-style-guide/accellera/a.md

 Specify the memory size and number of processors for the virtual machine, as shown below.
 There is no need to thick the box *Enable EFI*.
 After completion, click on **Next**.

 {% include figure
-   reference="Figure A-3"
+   reference="zpzhsxo"
    images="vm_hardware.png"
-   caption="Virtual machine memory and processors" alt-text="" class="fixed"
+   caption="Figure A-3&mdash;Virtual machine memory and processors"
+   alt-text=""
+   class="fixed"
 %}